 I have already spoken to my body corporate and building manager as well the wholesaler and read the billing site you requested I should read, unfortunately back to you, I think you have misunderstood my question why is AGL multiplying all of my bill units x mult x conversion factor to arrive at mj, all of recommended by you say try asking AGL my energy provider.

 Hmm we're not sure we'll be able to help without looking at your specific account.
-Leave your details with us via our support form and we'll investigate further and get in touch.
+Please send a private message to a moderator and we'll investigate further and get in touch.

 The similar thing has happened by hot water bills as well.
 Not only AGL even other retailers can not explain this because the reading are supplied by the local gas distribution network.
 The issue is that customers can not resolve this with the distributor because they dont entertain complaints directly from the customers.